pemn/vtk_reserves/README.md

 ore body reserve report using geological block model, topographical surfaces and region solids

 ## Description
-This is a complete toolchain to calculate ore body reserves from a geological block model, topographical surfaces and region solids.
+This is a complete standalone toolchain to calculate ore body reserves from a geological block model, topographical surfaces and region solids.
+Its intended for high level use, with no required knowledge of programming or python.
 While there are many software packages that enable this calculation, this is a fully open source sollution.
 Free, auditable and extendable.
 It integrates multiple mature python modules to handle each step of this complex process.
 The modules used include: